Mt Wollumbin

 How does Rewilding Science differ from Restoration Ecology?

-Rewilding and restoration ecology are closely related and complementary approaches to nature recovery.
+Rewilding and restoration ecology are complementary approaches to nature recovery.

 Restoration ecology focuses on repairing degraded sites — for example, rebuilding vegetation communities, stabilising riparian zones, and re-establishing key species — often working toward a defined ecological target or reference condition.